-Specific equipment: Whisk for egg whites
+- Whisk for egg whites

-200 gr dark chocolate
+- 200 gr dark chocolate

-120 gr sugar
+- 120 gr sugar

-125 gr unsalted butter (however salted butter is fine as well)
+- 125 gr unsalted butter however salted butter is fine as well

-6 large eggs
+- 6 eggs large eggs

-Preheat oven to 350°F (180°C).
+- Preheat oven to 350°F (180°C).

-Separate egg whites and egg yolks in two different large bowls.
-Melt chocolate and butter (ideally in a water bath, if not in the microwave). whisk egg whites until stiff.
+- Separate egg whites and egg yolks in two different large bowls.
+Whisk egg whites until stiff.

-Stir egg yolks and sugar until it whitens a bit.
+- Stir egg yolks and sugar until it whitens a bit.
 Then add melted chocolate and melted butter while stirring continuously so that egg yolk won’t start to bake.

-Pour the mixture into a silicone mold (or a greased mold, ideally floured if you are not gluten intolerant).
+- Pour the mixture into a silicone mold (or a greased mold, ideally floured if you are not gluten intolerant).

-Bake 25 minutes at 350°F (180°C).
+- Bake 25 minutes at 350°F (180°C).
 Flip the mold on a plate and remove the mold.

 Bon appétit !